Navy Yard (Washington, D.C.): 20th century

-Redevelopment

 Redevelopment of Near Southeast has been a goal of the government of the District of Columbia and business groups since the downsizing of the Navy's facilities in the early 1960s.
 The National Capital Planning Commission initiated several studies throughout the 1960s and 1970s that imagined considerably increased density along South Capitol Street and public parkland along the riverbank.
 None of these plans were implemented.
 Later, DC initiated a large redevelopment plan of the area between South Capitol, M, and 1st Streets and the Anacostia River.
 The Dravo Corporation won the community development contract and hired Charles I. Bryant to master plan a project, which they named "Capitol Gateway."
 The project failed in the early 1980s and led to industrial users and residents leaving the area.
 Subsequently, developers, the DC Government, and the Federal City Council envisioned redevelopment into the mid-1990s.
 None of these later plans were successful, but they set the pattern of development for the area that has followed.

+21st century

 Redevelopment began in earnest in the early 2000s, leading to the displacement of the industrial uses and adult-entertainment district.
 A major spur to redevelopment was a requirement of the Department of the Navy that contractors locate offices within a short distance of the Navy Yard.
 The construction of the U.S. Department of Transportation office complex and Nationals Park, the 2008 $600 million stadium of the Washington Nationals Major League Baseball team, have stimulated growth in the neighborhood.
 Most of the neighborhood's land and businesses have been purchased by companies and is currently being developed into commercial and residential projects.
 Current plans are to construct 12 to 15000000 sqft of office space, 9,000 residential units, 1,200 hospitality rooms, 800000 sqft of retail space, four public parks, and an Anacostia Riverwalk trail system.